buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 ### Week 6: *Nibbāna* (The Third Noble Truth)

-A completely pure mind is the end of suffering.
-In later philosophical traditions, this unique state of “spiritual health” came to be described in ontological terms, which we will hopefully clarify somewhat this week.
+A completely pure mind is the end.
+In later philosophical traditions, this unique state of “spiritual health” came to be described in ontological terms, which we hope to clarify this week.

 #### Homework

-We open the week with some suttas from other collections than the MN, which Bhikkhu Bodhi will reference later in his lecture.
+We open with some suttas from other collections than the MN, which Bhikkhu Bodhi will reference later in his lecture.

 {% include inline_content.html category="canon" slug="sn38.1" %}
 - The basic definition of *nibbāna*.